The Official Rules of Small-Side Soccer

 Copyright © by the United States Indoor Soccer Association.
 All rights reserved.

-Given the game’s origination as a training game, different from what it is, and field design, based on accommodations for available space and building structure, this hybrid game has lacked any set official rules—That is, until now.
-Fortunately, with many of the Futsal rules’ conforming more and more to those of the boarded game of indoor soccer (e.g., kick-ins, goal clearances), devising the rules of this game has become a little easier than it would have been previously.
+Given the game’s origination as a training game – different from what it is – field design, and based on accommodations for available space and building structure, this hybrid game has lacked any set official rules – that is, until now.
+Fortunately, with many of the futsal rules conforming more and more to those of the boarded game of indoor soccer (e.g., kick-ins, goal clearances), devising the rules of this game has become a little easier than it would have been previously.

 What’s more, small-sided turf fields’ growing number, along with business necessities have given rise to leagues, tournaments and fan followings throughout many local communities, making it ever-more important that the game have its own set of rules.
-The purpose of these Rules, therefore, is to provide standards of play in order to foster the game’s growth and identity.
+The purpose of these rules, therefore, is to provide standards of play in order to foster the game’s growth and identity.

 The Field of Play

 Reasonable variations in field dimensions are permissible, subject to building specifications and alternative uses.
 Otherwise, the INDOOR standards for field specifications, markings and goal size shall apply.
-There shall be no Red Lines (i.e., for three-line violations), Touch Lines or Referee Crease.
-These Rules will permit a Penalty Area in the shape of a box, rather than an arch, despite such preference.
+There shall be no red lines (i.e., for three-line violations), touchlines, or referee crease.
+These rules will permit a penalty area in the shape of a box, rather than an arch, despite such preference.

-Each team may substitute players freely; provided that, during play, players must substitute off the field of play or within the immediate area of their Team Bench, and goalkeepers shall wait for a stoppage to enter the field and so notify the Referee.
+Each team may substitute players freely; provided that, during play, players must substitute off the field of play or within the immediate area of their team bench, and goalkeepers shall wait for a stoppage to enter the field and so notify the referee.

 Duration of the Game

-A regulation game consists of two Halves, with duration according to “house rules” and the following:
+A regulation game consists of two halves, with duration according to “house rules” and the following:

-- Overtime Period and Tiebreaker: If, in a tournament or playoff, the game is tied at the end of regulation, a 5-minute “Golden Goal” Overtime Period follows.
-If still tied, a Tiebreaker takes place, as described below.
+- Overtime period and tiebreaker: If, in a tournament or playoff, the game is tied at the end of regulation, a 5-minute “golden goal” overtime period follows.
+If still tied, a tiebreaker takes place, as described below.

-- Running Clock: Except in the case of an unusual delay, determined by the Referee, the Game Clock counts down continuously through each Half or Overtime Period.
+- Running clock: Except in the case of an unusual delay, determined by the referee, the game clock counts down continuously through each half or overtime period.

 The Start and Restart of Play

-All starts and restarts shall be “direct.”
+All starts and restarts shall be “direct”.
 That is, goals may be scored directly off of such opportunities without touching another player.

-The Home Team takes the Kickoff for the First Half Kickoff and any Overtime Period, and the Visiting Team takes the Kickoff for the Second Half.
-The Referee designates the teams’ defensive ends, according to “house rules.”
+The home team takes the kickoff for the first half kickoff and any overtime period, and the visiting team takes the kickoff for the second half.
+The referee designates the teams’ defensive ends, according to “house rules.”

-Before taking a Free Kick, the ball must be stationary.
-All opposing players shall be at least 15 feet from the spot of the ball (or, if within 15 feet of the opponent’s Goal, along the Goal Line).
-Except for Kickoffs and the following instance, Restarts shall occur within three feet (3′) from the spot of the ball:
+Before taking a free kick, the ball must be stationary.
+All opposing players shall be at least 15 feet from the spot of the ball (or, if within 15 feet of the opponent’s goal along the goal line).
+Except for kickoffs and the following instance, restarts shall occur within three feet (3′) from the spot of the ball:

-- Within Own Penalty Arch: from any spot therein.
+- Within own penalty arch: from any spot therein.

-- Kick-In: from the point on the Side Line nearest where the ball exited play.
+- Kick-in: from the point on the sideline nearest where the ball exited play.

-- Corner Kick: from the nearer corner of the field to where the ball last crossed the End Line.
+- Corner kick: from the nearer corner of the field to where the ball last crossed the endline.

-- Superstructure Violation: from the Restart Mark nearer to where the ball was last played.
+- Superstructure violation: from the restart mark nearer to where the ball was last played.

-If neither team has clear possession of the ball at a stoppage, the Referee restarts play with a Dropped Ball.
-A Dropped Ball caused while the ball is inside a Penalty Arch takes place at the Free Kick Mark.
+If neither team has clear possession of the ball at a stoppage, the referee restarts play with a dropped ball.
+A dropped ball caused while the ball is inside a penalty arch takes place at the free kick mark.

-Play restarts with a Goalkeeper Distribution (or punt in U12 divisions and younger) anywhere within the Penalty Arch after an attacking player has last touched the ball before crossing an end perimeter wall.
+Play restarts with a goalkeeper distribution (or punt in U12 divisions and younger) anywhere within the penalty arch after an attacking player has last touched the ball before crossing an end perimeter wall.

 Fouls and Other Violations

-A Foul occurs if a player:
+A foul occurs if a player:

-- Holds an opponent;
+- Holds an opponent

-- Handles the ball (except by the Goalkeeper within his Penalty Arch);
+- Handles the ball (except by the goalkeeper within his penalty arch)

-- Plays in a dangerous manner (e.g., a slide tackle);
+- Plays in a dangerous manner (e.g., a slide tackle)

-- Prevents the Goalkeeper from releasing the ball from his hands;
+- Prevents the goalkeeper from releasing the ball from his hands

-and when a player commits the following in a manner that the Referee considers careless, serious, reckless, or involving excessive force:
+and when a player commits the following in a manner that the referee considers careless, serious, reckless, or involving excessive force:

-- Kicks an opponent;
+- Kicks an opponent

-- Trips an opponent;
+- Trips an opponent

-- Jumps at an opponent;
+- Jumps at an opponent

-- Charges an opponent;
+- Charges an opponent

-- Strikes or elbows an opponent; or
+- Strikes or elbows an opponent

-- Pushes an opponent.
+- Pushes an opponent

-Unsporting Behavior: A Free Kick results for the following offenses:
+Unsporting behavior: A free kick results for the following offenses:

 - Leverage: Using the body of a teammate or any part of the field to gain an advantage;

-- Encroachment: Entering the protected area of an opposing player taking a Free Kick (after initial Warning);
+- Encroachment: Entering the protected area of an opposing player taking a free kick (after initial warning);

 - Other: Behavior which, in the Referee’s discretion, does not warrant another category of penalty (e.g., taunting, foul language.)